amaanalikhan3000/openCV/opencv(basics)/README.md

 # basic operations - OpenCV
-like uploading image ,resizing the image , changing it to grayscale
+like uploading image ,resizing the image , changing it to grayscale etc